-• A student may request Academic Amnesty once during their tenure at FHTC for one semester of course work.
+- A student may request Academic Amnesty once during their tenure at FHTC for one semester of course work. - Any academic probation and/or dismissals from the forgiven term or courses will not be accepted for amnesty.
+A student who was academically dismissed must go through the usual reinstatement process. - Any punitive grades awarded as the result of academic dishonesty will not be forgiven. - Academic forgiveness does not apply toward eligibility for financial aid.

-- Any academic probation and/or dismissals from the forgiven term or courses will not be accepted for amnesty.
-A student who was academically dismissed must go through the usual reinstatement process. - Any punitive grades awarded as the result of academic dishonesty will not be forgiven. - Academic forgiveness does not apply toward eligibility for financial aid. - Individuals making the request will be on academic probation until their has demonstrated satisfactory academic progress and attendance. - Not all divisions or programs may grant Academic Amnesty.
+- Individuals making the request will be on academic probation until their has demonstrated satisfactory academic progress and attendance. - Not all divisions or programs may grant Academic Amnesty.
 It is the responsibility of the individual making the application request to make inquiry regarding programs exempted from this policy prior to readmission to FHTC. - Health and Human Services Division does not allow for use of the Academic Amnesty Procedure. - After two consecutive years of non-attendance, a student may request Amnesty after readmission to a technical program at FHTC. - The request must be made in writing using the Academic Amnesty application form prior to the midterm of the second semester after readmission and submitted to the Dean of Enrollment Management's office.
 The request will be reviewed by the Academic Amnesty Review Committee after the student has completed 15 credit hours and earned a GPA of at least 2.75.
 All applicants must meet with the AARC for a formal interview.
-The determination of this Committee will be final. - The determination of this Committee will be final.
-Upon approval of the request, grades from the selected semester - Upon approval of the request, grades from the selected semester will be removed from the student's GPA but will remain on the official transcript designated with a special code for Academic Amnesty. - Academic Amnesty does not apply regarding consideration for Academic Honors.
+The determination of this Committee will be final. - Upon approval of the request, grades from the selected semester will be removed from the student's GPA but will remain on the official transcript designated with a special code for Academic Amnesty. - Academic Amnesty does not apply regarding consideration for Academic Honors.
 All grades on the transcript will be considered to determine student eligibility for honors award. - Academic Amnesty does not apply in determining eligibility for honors student status as an FHTC graduate.
 All grades on the transcript will be used to determine student honor status.